-Last but not least, following a particular news outlet almost always renders you a victim to groupthink.
+Last but not least, following a particular news outlet almost always renders you a victim of groupthink.
 News outlets are instrumental in breeding useful idiots.
 Besides being detrimental to your intellectual independence, groupthink always leads to irrational decisions because when individuals might sometimes be right, groups of people are always wrong.

 Following the News Wastes Your Most Important Resources to Move Forward in Life: Time and Focus

 Every second you spend consuming the news is a second you could use to be productive.
 Life is shorter than you think and your time and attention are too valuable to waste on useless pursuits that make you intellectually dependent, anxious, fearful, depressed, dumb, and unproductive.

 Unless you are planning to live like a leech, the quality of your life depends on the value you produce.
 In order to lead a prosperous life, you must produce a value that other people are willing to exchange value.
 To make money you must create value that other people are willing to pay for.
 To receive love and respect you must build yourself up as a man worthy of love and respect.